-- a) All NAHI program applications, requests for reservation of funds, and disbursements requests will be accepted only from current members of the Bank. - b) The initial limit for program grants in a program year shall be \$100,000 per member.
+- a) All DP program applications, requests for reservation of funds, and disbursements requests will be accepted only from current members of the Bank.
+If a member loses its membership in the Bank, the Bank may disburse AHP direct subsidies to another member of the Bank to which the institution has transferred its obligations under the approved DP reservation or disbursement, or the Bank may disburse AHP direct subsidies through another Federal Home Loan Bank to a member of that Federal Home Loan Bank that has assumed the institution's obligations under the approved DP reservation or disbursement. - b) Home\$tart The initial limit for program grants in a program year shall be \$80,000 per member.
+However, the Bank has discretion to increase the annual member limitation based on demand and availability of funds up to a maximum of \$500,000.
+Any increase in the annual member limit will be communicated to all members enrolled in the program. - NAHI The initial limit for program grants in a program year shall be \$80,000 per member.
 However, the Bank has discretion to increase the annual member limitation based on demand and availability of funds up to a maximum of \$250,000.
 Any increase in the annual member limit will be communicated to all members enrolled in the program. - c) Mortgage financing may be obtained from a financial institution, governmental or nonprofit lender of the homebuyer's choice, or the member may restrict the funds to mortgages obtained through the member. - d) Members may not agent, delegate, or assign responsibility for administration of the award to an organization that is not a member of the Federal Home Loan Bank of Des Moines.